Personal Immigration

 Although you may have met the suitability requirements in a previous application, there are questions on the form relating to your current suitability.
 It is therefore important to keep evidence of any matters that might arise during the intervening period.
 It is important to retain evidence of how a suitability issue was previously addressed; it might be necessary to address it again.

-Continued Genuine and Subsisting Relationship
+6. Continued Genuine and Subsisting Relationship & Future Intentions

 There is no specified evidence to demonstrate a genuine and subsisting relationship and a range of evidence from varying sources can be relied upon.
-A list of non-exhaustive factors can be found in Family Policy: Partners, divorce and dissolution Version 1.0, published 29 May 2019 guidance.
+A list of non-exhaustive factors can be found in Family Policy: Partners, divorce and dissolution Version 4.0, published 20 June 2022 guidance.

 Ways of demonstrating a genuine and subsisting relationship might include photographs, messages or cards exchanged, social media posts, evidence of gifts given, trips taken or particular events and special occasions attended over the course of a relationship.
 Evidence of children born and joint responsibility for their upbringing may demonstrate a genuine and subsisting relationship.